Leaving already?

 Networking

 Social media is great at this.
 Take the time to make connections with others, especially those that seem to chime naturally with what you’re all about.
 If you offer mobile app testing, for instance, get chatting with developers or share information about coding-based events.
+Or you can share a digital business card to make networking easier.
+With a quick scan, contacts can save your details instantly.

 And while we’re on networking, don’t forget to reply to your followers.
 Do it with speed and depth of interest - show that you value their interest in your brand and do all you can to make their experience with you an enjoyable one.